US International Development Finance Corporation (DFC)

 Overview

-The US International Development Finance Corporation is the single most important governmental financier behind the Lobito Corridor.
-Established in 2019 with bipartisan support, DFC has committed over $1.5 billion to corridor infrastructure, with cumulative Africa exposure surpassing $10 billion.
+The US International Development Finance Corporation is one of the principal government-linked financiers behind the Lobito Corridor.
+Established in 2019 with bipartisan support, DFC has used direct loans, guarantees, and other tools to support corridor-linked infrastructure and private-sector activity.

 Why it matters to the Lobito Corridor